-The United States has a widespread natural gas pipeline system, which can quickly and economically distribute natural gas to and from almost any location in the lower 48 states.
-Gas is distributed using 300,000 miles of transmission pipelines (see map), while an additional 1.9 million miles of distribution pipes transport gas within utility service areas.
-The distribution system also includes thousands of delivery, receipt, and interconnection points; hundreds of storage facilities; and more than 50 points for exporting and importing natural gas.
+The United States has a vast natural gas pipeline system, which can quickly and economically distribute natural gas to and from almost any location in the lower 48 states.
+Gas is distributed using 305,000 miles of transmission pipelines (see map), while an additional 2.2 million miles of distribution pipes transport gas within utility service areas.
+The distribution system also includes thousands of delivery, receipt, and interconnection points; hundreds of storage facilities; and approximately 50 points for exporting and importing natural gas.

 In addition to distribution via the nation's extensive pipeline network, renewable natural gas (RNG) can be dispensed at production sites, such as landfills or wastewater treatment plants with the ability to clean and upgrade biogas (the gaseous product of the decomposition of organic matter).
 Like conventional natural gas, RNG can be compressed or liquefied for use in vehicles.

 Compressed Natural Gas Distribution

 The vast majority of the nation's compressed natural gas (CNG) supply is distributed via the existing natural gas distribution system.

-Most natural gas fueling stations dispense CNG, which is compressed on site in most cases.
+Most natural gas fueling stations dispense CNG, which is usually compressed on site.
 CNG is used in light-, medium-, and heavy-duty vehicles.

 To find this fuel, see CNG Fueling Station Locations.